 Alright, you have built a good e-commerce website, and you are getting good traffic too.
 But is this traffic getting converted to revenue.
 To understand this, you have to keep track of the revenue you get from individual traffic sources.
 It will help you realize if your traffic is bringing you only visitors or customers.
 Understanding these metrics can help you optimize the paid ads cost on different channels.

 As the name suggests, Customer Acquisition Costs (CAC) is the cost of acquiring new customers.
 The acquisition helps in increasing the ROI of your company and also brings new customers to your platform.
 Once you evaluate the costs spent on acquisition, you have to find out which platforms or mediums bring you more customers at less cost.
 This will help you increase the ROI of your e-commerce business.

 We have reached the almost end of the blog, and by now, you might have already realized that it is not a good practice to spend on acquiring new customers.
 The more customers you retain, the less you spend, and you acquire more by retaining more.
 So, keep track of the returning customer to understand what you are doing right that the customers decide to stay with you.

-Engagement is not only an email or social media but also the website.
+Engagement is not only an email or social media but also a website.
 Your website speaks a lot about engagement, and it should be considered in the race without fail.
-The reason being, you cannot convert your visitor to customers if you cannot keep them on your website for a long time.
+The reason is, you cannot convert your visitor into customers if you cannot keep them on your website for a long time.
 The five metrics you can search on your Google Analytics could be:

 If you are running an e-commerce business or website, we recommend following the above metrics carefully and wisely.
 Working on the digital front is as difficult or challenging as on the offline front, but you can make it easier if you have the right tools and metrics in hand to make it all sound cool and perfect.